Hugo (game show): Story, gameplay, and rules

-During the course of his adventures, Hugo often gave various messages directly to the players, encouraging them with his rhyming catchphrases while breaking the fourth wall.
-The most iconic of such cutscenes involved the illusion of Hugo knocking on the TV screen from the inside. when on his last life, and a similar animation of Scylla scratching the screen with her nails before taunting the player about Hugo being hopeless against her.
-Television hosts meanwhile also cheered on the callers, as would the live audience if any such were present.
-After finishing the main game by either winning or losing (only winning in some versions), the number of score points determine the value of the real-world prizes to be awarded to the player, which were calculated depending on the amount of gold and other valuables collected along the way, with any lost lives negatively impacting the score.
-Such prizes varied widely in the different programs across the world.
-(In Poland, for example, even just the participation-award items were already valuable.)
+During the course of the game, Hugo often gave various messages directly to the players in cutscenes, encouraging them with his rhyming catchphrases while breaking the fourth wall.
+Losing any of the lives would also play a relevant cutscene showing Hugo dying or being otherwise stopped in a cartoonish way, often uttering an encouraging or sarcastic line to comment on this.
+Scylla, watching Hugo through her magic ball, would loudly laugh at the player's minor mistakes (such as picking up bags of rocks decreasing the game's score) and occasionally react to Hugo's progress in her own cutscenes, activating traps or casting spells.
+The most iconic of such scenes involved the illusion of Hugo knocking on the TV screen from the inside when on his last life, and a similar animation of Scylla scratching the screen with her nails before taunting the player about Hugo being hopeless against her.
+Television hosts, meanwhile, also cheered on the callers, as would the live audience if any such were present.
+After finishing the main game by either winning or losing (only winning in some versions), the number of score points would determine the value of the real-world prizes to be awarded to the player, which were calculated depending on the amount of gold and other valuables collected along the way, with any lost lives negatively impacting the score.
+Such prizes varied widely in the different programs across the world (in Poland, for example, even just the participation-award items were already valuable).
+Usually, several people would participate as players during the typical half an hour of airtime.
+The game could sometimes become much more difficult to play due to input lag problems.